Back to school

 Questions and answers for parents

 Ask your school for their COVID-19 rules, routines, and safety protocols.
 Overall parents should follow the local public health advice and regulations.
-In the meantime, here’s some answers to a few key questions that will help keep everyone safe.
+In the meantime, here are some answers to a few key questions that will help keep everyone safe.

 1. Should I send my child to school this year?